E-Commerce Website Security: Top 14 Must-Have Cybersecurity Features

 So, employ the process and safeguard your customer accounts.

 To obtain HTTPS authentication businesses need an SSL certificate to be installed on a website.
-Before installation, you need to buy an SSL certificate as they encrypt the data communication between the server and the client.
-It then passed over a secure network through cryptographic functions (symmetric & asymmetric) so that no cybercriminal can intercept the communication.
+Before installation, you need to buy an SSL certificate.
+This is because it encrypts the data communication between the server and the client.

 Out of all the SSL certificates, the EV SSL certificates require a user to undergo a unique validation process to verify his credibility through his name, ID, address, and more.